-Section 8.4, Installing the Driver Package During OS Installation (Solaris10 OS, x86 Only), and Section 8.5, Installing the Driver Package during OS Installation (Solaris11 OS, x86 Only), apply to x86 architecture only.
+Section 8.4, Installing the Driver Package during OS Installation (Solaris10 OS, x86 Only) and Section 8.5, Installing the Driver Package during Operating System Installation (Solaris11 OS, x86 Only), apply to the x86 architecture only.
 The other sections apply to both x86 architecture and SPARC architecture.